 Collision repair and auto body shops typically fall under the NAICS 811121 and SIC 7532.
-Most of these businesses generate air emissions and hazardous waste from painting processes regulated by the state or EPA.
+Most of these businesses generate air emissions and hazardous waste from painting processes that are regulated by the state or EPA.
 This page focuses on the coating-related air quality regulations that impact the sector.

 -